Nagananda Kodituwakku: Disbarred from practicing law

-Kodituwakku was formally issued a charge sheet on 11 August 2017 by the Registrar of the Supreme Court following the complaint made by the Malalgoda.
+Kodituwakku was formally issued a charge sheet on 11 August 2017 by the Registrar of the Supreme Court following the complaint made by Malalgoda.
 The charge sheet specifically referred to the aforementioned comments made by Kodituwakku in May 2015, where he requested the appointment of a new bench sans Malalgoda.
-During the proceedings, Kodituwakku expressed his willingness to tender his apology to Malalgoda towards his comments made on May 21, 2015, at the Court of Appeal in order to settle the case.
+During the proceedings, Kodituwakku expressed his willingness to tender his apology to Malalgoda towards his comments made on 21 May 2015, at the Court of Appeal in order to settle the case.
 The judges used this apology as evidence and found Kodituwakku to have breached rules 60 and 61 of the Supreme Court Rules following his allegations which have been seen to erode public trust and confidence reposed in the judicial system and the apology tendered by Kodituwakku amounts to an unqualified admission of the misconduct.
 In March 2019, the three-judge bench ruled against Kodituwakku for his manner which is contemptuous of the Court of Appeal and disbarred his for a term of 3 years until March 2022.
 Since the Supreme Court ruling Kodituwakku has filed a petition against the ruling and continued representing cases of public interest by utilizing general legal provisions, which allows citizens to represent themselves in court.

+In April 2024 Kodituwakku wrote a long letter to Margaret Satterthwaite who is the OHCHR's Special Rapporteur on the Independence of Judges and Lawyers.
+He has asked Satterthwaite to intervene in the case which has resulted in him being barred from practicing law.